josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </PullQuote>

 Some can look unfinished, being little more than raw circuit boards with keys on top.
 Some are made to be 3D-printable.
-Others are high-end devices from well-known manufacturers, but which still may look very different from the type of keyboards most people use.
+Others are high-end devices from well-known manufacturers.

+Not all ergonomic keyboards are mechanical (or split, for that matter; that's a three-circle Venn diagram), but apart from the major brands you might find in any average electronics store, most are; ergonomic keyboards are very often a sub-niche of the mechanical keyboard niche.

 <figure>